NetComposer/nksip/doc/guide/start_nksip.md

 > make shell
 ```

-NkSIP will use the environment from file [shell.config](../../config/shell.config).
+NkSIP will use the environment from file `app.config` and the Erlang virtual machine parameters from file `vm.args`, both on the `priv` directory.
+Update any [configuration parameter](../reference/configuration.md) you want to change from NkSIP's defaults in the `app.config` file before starting.